EventStore/documentation/docs/cloud/dedicated/getting-started/private-access/gcp.md

 # Google Cloud Platform

-For Google Cloud customers, Kurrent Cloud allows provisioning an KurrentDB cluster in the same cloud.
+For Google Cloud customers, Kurrent Cloud allows provisioning a KurrentDB cluster in the same cloud.
 You can create a cluster in the same region to ensure the lowest latency.

 Pre-requisites:
 - You have an organization registered in Cloud console